archrebel/haiku-initializr/README.md

 For example, a an application gateway in our typical projects will use spring-cloud-zuul, spring-cloud-eureka and spring-boot-actuator dependencies.

-The Haiku Initializr takes as its input architectural model - exported as json from Architectural Haiku, along with mapping configuration and produces Spring starters created by the Spring Initializr.
+The Haiku Initializr takes as its inputs:
+ * architectural model - exported as json from Architectural Haiku and
+ * Spring Initializr mapping configuration.

+ After running, it produces Spring starters created by the Spring Initializr.

+ As an example of possible configuration values, please give a look at the HaikuConfiguration.java.

 ## ... to be continued